diegoamieva/Login-Formik/README.md

 ## :dart: About ##

 This repository contains the exercise of week 13 of MITxPRO Professional Certificate in Programming: Full-Stack Development with MERN.
-This program generates n numbers of Pacmans and move them around the window.
+This program creates log in interface.

 ## :sparkles: Roadmap ##